kraudy/ibmi_os/README.md

 Add this rpgle code to the member

-I have another repo (RPG Intro here) if you want to really understand this code.
+I have another repo ([RPG Language Intro](https://github.com/kraudy/rpg_language)) if you want to really understand this code.

 ```rpg
 **free